maxlath/wikibase-dump-filter/README.md

 We are developing and maintaining tools to work with Wikidata from NodeJS, the browser, or simply the command line, with quality and ease of use at heart.
 Any donation will be interpreted as a "please keep going, your work is very much needed and awesome.
 PS: love".
 [Donate](https://liberapay.com/WikidataJS)

 ## See Also
-* [wikidata-cli](https://www.npmjs.com/package/wikidata-cli): The command-line interface to Wikidata
+* [wikibase-cli](https://www.npmjs.com/package/wikibase-cli): The command-line interface to Wikibase
-* [wikidata-sdk](https://www.npmjs.com/package/wikidata-sdk): A javascript tool suite to query and work with Wikidata data, heavily used by wikidata-cli
+* [wikibase-sdk](https://www.npmjs.com/package/wikibase-sdk): A javascript tool suite to query and work with Wikibase data
-* [wikidata-edit](https://www.npmjs.com/package/wikidata-edit): Edit Wikidata from NodeJS, used in wikidata-cli for all [write operations](#write-operations)
+* [wikibase-edit](https://www.npmjs.com/package/wikibase-edit): Edit Wikibase from NodeJS, used in wikidata-cli for all [write operations](#write-operations)
-* [wikidata-subset-search-engine](https://github.com/inventaire/wikidata-subset-search-engine): Tools to setup an ElasticSearch instance fed with subsets of Wikidata
+* [wikidata-subset-search-engine](https://github.com/inventaire/entities-search-engine/tree/wikidata-subset-search-engine): Tools to setup an ElasticSearch instance fed with subsets of Wikidata
 * [import-wikidata-dump-to-couchdb](https://github.com/maxlath/import-wikidata-dump-to-couchdb): Import a subset or a full Wikidata dump into a CouchDB database
 * [wikidata-taxonomy](https://github.com/nichtich/wikidata-taxonomy): A command-line tool to extract taxonomies from Wikidata
 * [Other Wikidata external tools](https://www.wikidata.org/wiki/Wikidata:Tools/External_tools)